gitblit/fathom/fathom-site/docs/rest-swagger.md

 **Fathom-REST-Swagger** integrates [Fathom-REST](rest.md) with [Swagger] to provide you with an easy to use RESTful API specification generator and browser.

 !!!
-Warning
+Note
-    The [Swagger] specification is quite detailed.  **Fathom-REST-Swagger** makes a best-effort to provide an excellent [Swagger] experience, but it does not support all aspects of the Swagger specification.
+    The Swagger specification is quite detailed.  **Fathom-REST-Swagger** makes a best-effort to provide an excellent Swagger experience, but it does not support all aspects of the specification.

 ## Installation